KaySackey/Nemo/README.rst

 		pip install djmako

-- Add 'Nemo' to your Django sites package.
+- Add 'nemo.app' to your Django sites package.
 It will automatically use the following defaults:
   ::

 		MAKO_TEMPLATE_DIRS=(os.path.join(settings.SITE_ROOT, 'templates'),)
 		MAKO_TEMPLATE_OPTS=dict(input_encoding='utf-8',
 					output_encoding='utf-8',
 					module_directory=os.path.join(settings.SITE_ROOT, 'cache'),
-					preprocessor=Nemo
+					preprocessor=nemo
 		)

   But you can override this in your settings.py.